Pydrex/udm-utilities/dns-common/README.md

 1. Create a dedicated VLAN without DHCP on the UDM/P.
 1. Install the CNI (Container Network Interface) plugin, this will allow to access the container via a dedicated IPv4 and IPv6 address.
 1. Configure this CNI plugin.
+1. Create the `podman` network
-1. Configure the IP links and routing tables.
+1. Configure the IPs, IP links and routing tables.
+1. Install the DNS resolver of your choice.
+1. Optional: install `unbound`to become fully independent from your ISP or big tech DNS resolvers.

 ## Creating a Corporate VLAN without DHCP